 A mutuelle is the organization through which you access Belgium’s public health insurance system.
-Membership is mandatory and ensures that a large part of your medical costs are reimbursed.
+In simple terms: you pay a small annual contribution, and the mutuelle reimburses most of your medical expenses.

 One of the things many people appreciate about Belgian healthcare is the freedom of choice.
 You’re free to decide which doctor, general practitioner, or specialist you want to see — without needing a referral first.
 This makes the system more flexible than in some neighboring countries, where access to specialists is more restricted.